Skip to Content

 In 1954, the company’s name was officially changed to Steelcase Inc., and it became a global name when it provided over 400 trucks of products for the Sears Tower in 1973.

-Although Steelcase is still most well known for its furniture – – it has expanded to offer products and services for architecture, furniture, and technology over the past few decades.
+Although Steelcase is still most well known for its furniture – especially its office chairs – it has expanded to offer products and services for architecture, furniture, and technology over the past few decades.

 Today, it is a publicly-traded company that has established its reputation as an industry leader with over 800 dealers across the globe.